 Every affiliate marketing book list on the internet looks the same.
-Twelve books, each with a two-paragraph summary, arranged in no particular order.
-The message is always: “Here are some great books.
-Read whichever ones look interesting.”
+Twelve books with summaries in no particular order.

-If you have tried affiliate marketing and felt like you failed, this might be part of the reason.
-Not because you did not study enough, but because the material you studied taught pieces without showing you the whole picture.
+Not because you did not study enough, but because the material taught pieces without showing you the whole picture.

 | Tactics Book | Systems Book |